g0ld3ner/breast-cancer-voting-classifier/README.md

 # Breast Cancer Voting Classifier

-This repository contains a single Jupyter notebook `Brustkrebs_advanced.ipynb`.
+This repository contains a single Jupyter notebook `breast_cancer_analytics.ipynb`.
 It demonstrates how to train an ensemble on the UCI Breast Cancer dataset from `scikit-learn`.
 The objective is to reach high accuracy while minimizing **false negatives** so that malignant tumors are not missed.